blog

 Event producers and/or housing companies negotiate with hotels to contract a block of rooms at a discounted rate.

 If rates aren’t proactively negotiated with hotels, event participants may find stays to be more expensive than usual.
 If the event is popular and well-known, hotels may increase their prices due to the level of demand.
-Intentionally securing room blocks in advance also protects the inventory should other events in the area arise and further increase hotel demand, hence spiking rates even higher.
+Intentionally securing room blocks in advance also protects the inventory in case other events in the area arise and further increase hotel demand, potentially spiking rates even higher.

-Pro Tip: The earlier event organizers and/or housing companies lock in the hotel blocks the better as they will be able to secure larger blocks, lower rates, and/or higher concessions (rebates & commission).
+Pro Tip: The earlier event organizers and/or housing companies secure hotel blocks, the better, as they will be able to obtain larger blocks, lower rates, and/or higher concessions (rebates and commissions).

-Stay to Play tournaments and events bring in large crowds–from teams to family members of those teams.
+Stay-to-Play tournaments and events attract large crowds, including teams and their family members.
 This can benefit hotels since they can guarantee a certain occupancy level for the event and predict their revenue more accurately.

 In addition to the basic overnight stay, hotels can earn additional revenue from extras.
 This could include room service, in-hotel restaurants, spa facilities, mini-bars, or paid entertainment options.